 Get permission from farmers before flying over (or near) farms

 Some farmers like to play a little game of shooting drones out of the sky, even if you are flying close to their land rather than on it – bad times for your drone.
-Remember, you need landowner consent before flying a drone over land, other wise you could face a NZ$500-$1000 fine.
+Remember, you need landowner consent before flying a drone over land, otherwise, you could face an NZ$500-$1000 fine.
 Although it’s illegal for people to shoot drones, that probably will not stop them if it’s near their property.

 If you liked this article, then you might like…

 Most Popular Videos